 Following up is the most crucial step in any sales process.
-And even when you’re upselling or cross-selling, it’s vital to stay proactive and keep the conversation going with your interested customers.
+And even when upselling or cross-selling, it’s vital to stay proactive and keep the conversation going with your interested customers.

 Your client might not be interested in an upgrade or add-on currently.
 However, they might need it after a couple of months.
 Or they may have just forgotten about your email or text.

-In such a scenario, it’s essential to follow up after a few days to remind your customer of the offer.
+In such a scenario, following up after a few days is essential to remind your customer of the offer.
 With an advanced CRM, you can also automate the process and set up a series of follow-up emails to your customers.

 When to avoid upselling and cross-selling

 Every customer is different, and not all would be willing to accept your upsell or cross-sell offers.
 So, it’s also crucial to know when not to approach the customer.

 - When a customer repeatedly declines your offer.
-Aggressive marketing works, but not when the customer isn’t interested at all.
-That’s just over the top, and you can even lose a customer!
+Aggressive marketing works, but not when the customer isn’t interested.
+That’s just over the top; you can even lose a customer!

 - Customers that constantly use the customer support portal, even when unnecessary, are not to be approached.

-- The customers that aren’t happy with the services or find fault in your company aren’t likely to go for an upsell or cross-sell.
+- Customers who aren’t happy with the services or find fault in your company aren’t likely to go for an upsell or cross-sell.

 In the above situations, it’s better to avoid upselling and cross-selling.
 Instead, focus on your high-intent clients and approach them to build lasting customer relationships.

 Every digital agency adopts marketing strategies based on its company’s requirements.

-Upselling and cross-selling is one such strategy that has remained effective over the years and has pulled through the evolution of business models.
+Upselling and cross-selling is one strategy that has remained effective over the years and has pulled through the evolution of business models.

-So, implement these strategies and start generating extra revenue from your existing customers.
+So, implement these strategies and generate extra revenue from your existing customers.

-Author Bio: Narayani is an enthusiastic digital marketing professional, having work experience in sales and customer experience in the past.
-She enjoys having a cup of tea and walking on the grass when not working.
+Author Bio: Narayani is an enthusiastic digital marketing professional, having work experience in sales and the customer experience in the past.
+She enjoys having tea and walking on the grass when not working.